Transforma logo

 Regulations

-This section of the report argues that regulations will be the most important factor behind the adoption of autonomous road freight vehicles and then, in a tabular form, it lists the existing regulations in the EU, Japan, China, South Korea, Germany, and the United States.
+This section of the report argues that regulations will be the most important factor behind the adoption of autonomous road freight vehicles and then, in a tabular form, it lists the existing regulations in the EU, Japan, Canada, China, South Korea, Germany, Russia, and the United States of America.
+Case in point, in June 2024, South Korea’s Ministry of Land, Infrastructure and Transport (MOLIT) granted permission for temporary operation of unmanned automated driving vehicles on designated roads.
+It also provides a few examples of relevant IoT deployments in this application like DHL Supply Chain partnering with Volvo for autonomous trucks.

 Key vendors for Autonomous Road Freight Vehicles

-The key vendors section lists some of the main providers of products and services related to the market such as TuSimple, Aurora, Embark, Inceptio, Plus, Torc Robotics, Kodiak Robotics, Einride, and Tesla.
-The report provides profiles of the various vendors including aspects most relevant to this Application Group, such as product offerings, pricing, financial results, and technology.
+The key vendors section lists some of the main providers of products and services related to the market, such as Aurora, Applied Intuition, Inceptio, Plus, Torc Robotics, Kodiak Robotics, Einride, and Tesla.
+The report provides profiles of the various vendors, including aspects most relevant to this Application Group, such as product offerings, pricing, financial results, and technology.

-Market forecasts for Autonomous Road Freight Vehicles Application Group
+Market forecasts for the Autonomous Road Freight Vehicles Application Group

 In the market forecasts section, we provide a summary of the forecasts from the Transforma Insights IoT Forecast Database: